serras/poke-fun/guide/tech-intro.md

 }
 ```

 What happens when the button is pressed?
 Then the `onClick` lambda is executed, which eventually changes the value of `count`.
 Compose detects this change and _recomposes_ the UI, that is, re-executes `Screen` and applies any update to the visible screen.
-As discussed above, the `@Composable` annotation (alongside the Compose compiler) is the magic that makes this link work.
+As discussed above, the `@Composable` annotation (alongside the Compose compiler) is the magic that makes this work.

 If you want to use the value of a `StateFlow` several times, it's better to use a combination of [property delegation](https://kotlinlang.org/docs/delegated-properties.html) and `.collectAsState()`.